Virus throws 2020 census into 'uncharted territory'

 That could be a tall order, however, if virus-related restrictions remain in place after a delayed start.

-“I think it’s going to make an already challenging census more challenging,” said Andrew Virden, the state’s director of Census operations.
+“I think it’s going to make an already challenging census more challenging,” said Andrew Virden, the state’s director of census operations.
 “This will stress the importance of people taking advantage of the self-response period [to fill out the form] before the end of April so that a stranger doesn’t come to their door.”

 Virden said they hope to replace planned doorknocking efforts with phone banking.
 The state had also set up more than 400 question assistance centers for people seeking help, but more than 200 of them are libraries — which may no longer be open.

-“This was not anything any of us could have anticipated or planned,” Al Fontenot, the bureau’s associate director of decennial Census programs, told reporters Friday.
-“Of all of our worst nightmares of things that could have gone wrong with the Census, we did not anticipate this set of actions.”
+“This was not anything any of us could have anticipated or planned,” Al Fontenot, the bureau’s associate director of decennial census programs, told reporters Friday.
+“Of all of our worst nightmares of things that could have gone wrong with the census, we did not anticipate this set of actions.”

-More than two centuries since the country’s first Census, there is no precedent for a crisis of this magnitude coinciding with the decennial count, said Census historian Margo Anderson.
+More than two centuries since the country’s first census, there is no precedent for a crisis of this magnitude coinciding with the decennial count, said census historian Margo Anderson.

 “They’re really in uncharted territory,” Anderson said.
-The 1918 influenza pandemic, by contrast, took hold long before the 1920 Census rolled around.
+The 1918 influenza pandemic, by contrast, took hold long before the 1920 census rolled around.

 “Right smack dab in the middle of the two months when we should actually be counting, we have a national crisis,” Anderson said.
 “And one that basically restricts people.”